-The range site on this tract is considered to have average production with thin silty to shallow range sites.
+The range sites on these tracts are considered to have average production with thin silty to shallow range sites.
 Species composition is dominated by grasses which include Western Wheatgrass (Agropyron smithii), Green Needlegrass (Stipa viridula), Bluebunch Wheatgrass (Agropyron spicatum), Prairie Sandreed (Calamovilfa longifolia), Prairie Junegrass (Koeleria pyramidata), Threadleaf Sedge (Carex filifolia), Six Week Fescue (Vulpia octoflora), Sandberg Bluegrass (Poa secunda), Needle and Thread (Stipa comata) and Blue Grama (Bouteloua gracilis).
 Sub-dominate species include various forbs and woody species.

 Vegetation may be affected by numerous land management activities including livestock grazing, development or wildlife management.
-It is unknown what land use activities may be associated with a change in ownership; however the vegetation on this tract is typical of land throughout the vicinity and there are no known rare, unique cover types or vegetation on the tract.
-It is expected that this tract will be used for grazing livestock in the future.
+It is unknown what land use activities may be associated with a change in ownership; however the vegetation on this land is typical of land throughout the vicinity and there are no known rare, unique cover types or vegetation on these tracts.
+It is expected that these tracts will be used for grazing livestock in the future.
 The proposal does not include an on the ground activities or changes to activities and therefore we do not expect any direct or cumulative effects would occur to vegetation as a result of this proposal.